xrdocs/application-hosting/_tutorials/2016-05-31-xr-toolbox-ios-xr-vagrant-bootstrap-config.md

 It worked!
-The config was
+The config was applied as part of the vagrant up process.
+{: .notice--success}